-The seminar will be followed by four distance e-learning courses, designed for knowledge transfer from the research to the production domain.
-EduServ courses can be followed over the Internet from any location, thereby allowing participants to update their knowledge with minimum disruption.
+The four e-learning courses (pdf) are scheduled from March till June 2018.
+They can be followed over the Internet from any location, thereby allowing participants to update their knowledge with minimum disruption.
 Courses require about thirty hours of online study.

 Oblique Aerial Camera Systems for Mapping Purposes (pdf)